mallucoding/250-frontend-developer-interview-questions/README.md

 50. What is the purpose of the `async` and `defer` attributes in a `<script>` tag?
    - The `async` attribute allows the browser to download the script asynchronously while parsing the HTML, executing it as soon as it's downloaded.
 The `defer` attribute also allows asynchronous downloading but defers execution until the HTML parsing is complete.
 Example: `<script src="script.js" async></script>`.

+51. Difference between server-side rendering (SSR) and client-side rendering (CSR):
+   Server-side rendering (SSR) involves the generation of the HTML for a web page on the server and sending the pre-rendered HTML to the client's browser.
+In contrast, client-side rendering (CSR) involves loading a minimal HTML skeleton from the server and then using JavaScript to render the complete page content on the client's browser.
+The key difference lies in where the rendering process takes place: SSR renders on the server before sending content to the client, while CSR renders on the client-side after initial page load.

+52. Concept of a single-page application (SPA) and its benefits:
+   A single-page application (SPA) is a web application that operates within a single HTML page, with dynamic content updates facilitated by JavaScript.
+SPAs provide a seamless user experience akin to a desktop application, as they avoid full page reloads when navigating between different views or sections.
+Benefits include faster navigation, improved user experience, reduced server load, and the ability to build highly interactive interfaces.

+53. Handling SEO in a single-page application:
+   SEO in a single-page application (SPA) can be challenging due to the initial lack of content in the HTML file sent to the browser.
+To address this, techniques like prerendering or server-side rendering (SSR) can be employed to generate static HTML snapshots for search engine crawlers.
+Additionally, implementing proper metadata, using semantic HTML, optimizing JavaScript execution, and ensuring crawlable navigation are crucial for SPA SEO.

+54. Purpose of a service worker and how it improves web performance:
+   A service worker is a script that runs in the background of a web browser, separate from the webpage, enabling features like offline functionality, push notifications, and caching.
+Service workers improve web performance by caching critical resources, allowing for faster subsequent page loads, and providing offline capabilities by serving cached content when the network is unavailable.

+55. Pros and cons of using a CSS framework like Bootstrap:
+   Pros:
+   - Rapid development: CSS frameworks like Bootstrap offer pre-designed components and styles, speeding up development.
+   - Consistency: Frameworks ensure a consistent look and feel across the website.
+   - Responsiveness: Many CSS frameworks are built with responsiveness in mind, making it easier to create mobile-friendly designs.

+   Cons:
+   - Bloated code: Including the entire framework may result in larger file sizes and slower load times.
+   - Lack of customization: Over-reliance on a framework may limit design flexibility.
+   - Learning curve: Developers must learn the framework's conventions and classes, which may add complexity.

+56. Concept of lazy loading and its benefits:
+   Lazy loading is a technique used to defer the loading of non-critical resources (such as images, scripts, or content) until they are needed.
+This helps improve initial page load times by prioritizing the loading of essential content, and it can also reduce data usage for users on metered connections or with limited bandwidth.
+Lazy loading is particularly beneficial for websites with long pages or numerous media assets.

+57. Difference between imperative and declarative programming:
+   Imperative programming involves explicitly defining step-by-step instructions for the computer to follow, focusing on how to achieve a certain result.
+In contrast, declarative programming focuses on what outcome is desired without specifying the exact steps to achieve it.
+Declarative programming often involves higher-level abstractions where developers describe the desired outcome, and the underlying system determines how to accomplish it.

+58. Web components and their use in modern web development:
+   Web components are a set of web platform APIs that allow for the creation of custom, reusable HTML elements with encapsulated functionality and styling.
+They consist of four main technologies: Custom Elements, Shadow DOM, HTML Templates, and HTML Imports.
+Web components promote modularity, reusability, and maintainability in web development by encapsulating functionality and styling within custom elements, which can be easily reused across different projects.

+59. Optimizing a website for accessibility:
+   Optimizing for accessibility involves ensuring that all users, including those with disabilities, can perceive, navigate, and interact with a website effectively.
+Techniques include:
+   - Using semantic HTML to provide structure and meaning.
+   - Providing alternative text for images and other non-text content.
+   - Ensuring keyboard navigation is intuitive and accessible.
+   - Implementing ARIA (Accessible Rich Internet Applications) roles and attributes.
+   - Conducting usability testing with assistive technologies.

+60. Concept of critical rendering path and its impact on website performance:
+   The critical rendering path refers to the sequence of steps browsers must take to convert HTML, CSS, and JavaScript into pixels on the screen.
+It includes processes like parsing and rendering HTML, loading external resources, and executing JavaScript.
+Optimizing the critical rendering path is crucial for improving website performance, as inefficiencies in any step can lead to slower page load times and degraded user experience.
+Techniques such as minimizing render-blocking resources, optimizing CSS and JavaScript, and leveraging browser caching can help streamline the critical rendering path and enhance website performance.

    (will be updated soon.....)